Details of terms and conditions which apply to candidates

 which give access to its education and assessment provision

-sex or sexual orientation will allow candidates to maximise their
+orientation or transgender will allow candidates to maximise

 The CII acts at all times to ensure that no unfair barriers